 Bad Breath Care

 Bad breath is a major turn off.
-There are many possible causes of a bad breath which include: certain foods you eat (garlic and onions, in particular), alcohol or cigarettes, poor oral hygiene, gum disease, diabetes, dry mouth, sinus or throat infections, lung infections, kidney/liver failure and gastrointestinal issues.
-Did you know that 30% of the world population is affected by this embarrassing oral health condition?
+There are many possible causes of bad breath which include: certain foods you eat (garlic and onions, in particular), alcohol or cigarettes, poor oral hygiene, gum disease, diabetes, dry mouth, sinus or throat infections, lung infections, kidney/liver failure and gastrointestinal issues.
+Did you know that 30% of the world population are affected by this embarrassing oral health condition?

 - Eat foods rich in fiber: High fiber foods help prevent halitosis.
 Avoid eating heavily processed foods that contain refined carbohydrates such as cookies, cakes, sweets and ice cream.